Deforestation in Brazil's Amazon hits record for first half of 2022 | Science-Environment

 Deforestation in Brazil's Amazon rainforest reached a record high for the first six months of the year, as an area five times the size of New York City was destroyed, preliminary government data showed on Friday.
 From January to June, 3,988 square km (1,540 square miles) were cleared in the region, according to national space research agency Inpe.

 Brazil recorded the highest number of fires in the Amazon for the month of June in 15 years, although those blazes are a small fraction of what is usually seen when fires peak in August and September, according to Inpe data.
-Generally, after loggers extract valuable wood, ranchers and land grabbers set fire to the land to finish clearing it for agriculture.
+Generally, after loggers extract valuable wood, ranchers and land grabbers set fires to clear the land for agriculture.

 "If we have high deforestation numbers, it's inevitable that we're going to have high fire numbers as well," Machado said.
 "This is extremely bad news."

-Activists and experts in Brazil blame right-wing President Jair Bolsonaro for rolling back environmental protections and emboldening loggers, ranchers and land speculators who clear public land for profit.
-Bolsonaro's office and the Environment Ministry did not respond to requests for comment on deforestation figures or policy.
+Experts in Brazil blame right-wing President Jair Bolsonaro for rolling back environmental protections and emboldening loggers, ranchers and land speculators who clear public land for profit.
+Bolsonaro's office directed request for comment to the Environment Ministry, which said the government has been "extremely forceful" in fighting environmental crimes.

 "It's very difficult to be optimistic for the next few months in the Amazon," said Romulo Batista, a forest campaigner for Greenpeace Brasil.